Liamm02/CRAWLER/README.md

 1- Check if every file and folder we need is ready, and prepare them if they are not.

-2- Preprocesses the data in the text collection (stop words removal, stemming, removing punctuations etc.)
+2- Download and store documents.

 3- Extract metadata from text files.

-4- Download and store documents.

 5- Repeat the process every minute.